 Does artistry attract other artists?

-Or does surrounding yourself with artists, with those who are passionate about honing their skills and contributing something beautiful to the world, stir up the artist within you?
+Or does surrounding yourself with artists, with those who are passionate about sharpening their skills and contributing something beautiful to the world, stir up the artist within you?

 Perhaps it is a little bit of both.

 Sargent would never have made such a strong circle of friends if he had not taken the initiative to pursue his calling as a painter with passion and enthusiasm.
-In his time, that meant studying at the premier art school in France and producing an incredible volume of work.
+In his time, that meant studying at the premier art school in France and producing an incredible volume of work (close to 3,000 finished works of art, and probably many more that were unfinished).

 So here I am, starting a new blog, in hopes that by writing a little each day I too might build a circle of creative and inquisitive friends, that together we might inspire and encourage each other.